 Study Site and Experimental Design

 The study was conducted at the Teaching and Research Farm of the Federal College of Horticulture, Dadin Kowa, Gombe State, Nigeria, during the 2015 and 2016 growing seasons.
 The site lies in the Sudan savannah agroecological zone (latitude 10°18′10″ N, longitude 11°31′09″ E, altitude 218 m above sea level), characterized by a mean annual temperature of 28–38°C and rainfall of 600–800 mm (Bello et al., 2024).
+What was the soil pH please?

 Pathogen Isolation and Preparation

 The Fusarium oxysporum f. sp. lycopersici (Fol) isolate was obtained from infected tomato stems showing vascular discoloration and wilt symptoms.
 Tissue samples (5 mm) were surface-sterilized in 0.5% sodium hypochlorite for 3 min, rinsed thrice in sterile distilled water, and plated on Potato Dextrose Agar (PDA) amended with chloramphenicol (0.5 mg/L) to inhibit bacterial growth (Leslie and Summerell, 2015).
 After incubation at 28 ± 2°C for 5 days, pure cultures were subcultured and incubated for 10 days to induce macroconidia and microconidia production (Arie, 2020).
 A conidial suspension (10<sup>7</sup> conidia/mL) was prepared by inoculating 200 mL of PDA in a 500 mL conical flask with a 6 mm Fol disc, followed by agitation on a rotary shaker (120 rpm) for 72 h.
-The suspension was filtered through four layers of muslin cloth, centrifuged at 2,259 × *g* for 10 min, and adjusted to the desired concentration using a hemocytometer (Talekar et al., 2024).
+The suspension was filtered through four layers of muslin cloth, centrifuged at 2,259 × *g* for 10 min, and adjusted to the desired concentration using a hemocytometer (absentet al., 2024).

 Pathogenicity Test